dropbox/nsot/docs/intro.rst

 Networks can have any number of arbitrary attributes as defined in the next section.

-Network Attributes
+Attributes
 ------------------

-Network Attributes are arbitrary key/value pairs that can be assigned to Networks.
-If an attribute is required then Network additions/updates will require that attribute be present.
-Existing network resources will not be forcefully validated until update.
+Attributes are arbitrary key/value pairs that can be assigned to various resources.
+If an attribute is required then additions/updates for that resource will require that attribute be present.
+Existing resources will not be forcefully validated until update.

 Permissions
 -----------